sandialabs/omega_h/README.md

 # Omega_h
 > Reliable mesh adaptation

-Omega_h is a C++11 library that implements tet and triangle mesh adaptativity, with a focus on scalable HPC performance using MPI and OpenMP or CUDA.
+Omega_h is a C++11 library that implements tetrahedron and triangle mesh adaptativity, with a focus on scalable HPC performance using (optionally) MPI, OpenMP, or CUDA.
 It is intended to provided adaptive functionality to existing simulation codes.
 Mesh adaptivity allows one to minimize both discretization error and number of degrees of freedom live during the simulation, as well as enabling moving